How Do Immunoassay Tests Work

 - Learn More About Antigens and Antibodies

-This is an immunoassay that involves using chemiluminescent substances and an antigen sample to detect molecular material.
+This is an immunoassay test that involves using chemiluminescent substances and an antigen sample to detect molecular material.
 It works on the basic principle of antigen-antibody specificity.
 The enzymes are used to convert a substrate to a different product, thereby leading to the emission of light of a specific color.
 The luminescence in an indication of the presence of an antigen.

 Chemiluminescent substrates in particular provide a higher degree of sensitivity than other substrates to enable lower limits of detection to be achieved in ELISA and membrane assays.
 The increase in sensitivity requires more vigilance during the optimization process through the proper selection of the substrate, antibody/antigen titers and blockers.

 Please review the chemiluminescent reagents we offer below: